Fernando de la Mora, Paraguay: Economy

 This city has a large commercial sector; practically nothing is left of the old farming community.
 Today there are many small and medium industries, especially those that work in the metallurgic and chemical sector.

 Fernando de la Mora has become a dormitory town as many commute to work in Asunción.

 Art and culture

 Fernando de la Mora has a modern Municipal Theatre located in the center of the city.
 This important cultural center is place for numerous events of art in Paraguay.
 The Municipality of Fernando de la Mora promotes the development of culture with classes of artistic education.

-As part of the popular religion, this city celebrates the festivity in honor to the Miraculous Medal every September 27.
+As part of the popular religion, this city celebrates the festivity in honoring the Miraculous Medal every September 27.
 Another special date is January 6, day of Saint Baltazar, celebrated by the Afro-Paraguayan community.

 An historical museum is located in one of the oldest houses in the city, right next to the Municipality building.
 There are exhibit more than 1300 objects and 100 photographs of the Paraguayan War and the Chaco War.
 The museum offers guided visits and historical texts specially elaborated for the students and other visitors.